Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

                   claimName: models
 ```

 Kubeflow allows you to perform distributed Tensorflow training and manages all devices for you.
-You don't have to create Chief/Master replications or Prameter Server/Worker instances on your own.
+You don't have to create Chief/Master replications or Parameter Server/Worker instances on your own.
 Since MNIST model is quite simple we allowed ourselves to train it only within one Master replica.

 ### Uploading template